usrname0/BL_FastStart/README.md

-# Fast_Start (MP4/MOV)
+# BL Fast Start (MP4/MOV)
 This is an extension for Blender 4.4+.

 YouTube recommends MP4 + "moov atom at the front of the file (Fast Start)" so here's an extension for it.

-"Fast_Start" puts a checkbox on your output panel to add a 'Fast Start' copy of MP4 or MOV renders.
+"BL Fast Start (MP4/MOV)" puts a checkbox on your output panel to add a 'Fast Start' copy of MP4 or MOV renders.
 It will create an extra MP4/MOV file with a custom suffix (default is '-faststart').
 Your normal render is untouched so you'll have two files.

 In general "fast start" makes your video load a fraction of a second faster which can be handy if you're trying to make a loop with audio or trying to min/max your YouTube video performance or whatnot.